llindstrom/Pygame-C-API/rect.rst

    or a length 2 sequence of position (x, y) and size (w, h), or a length 1 tuple containing a rectangle representation, or have a method *rect* that returns a rectangle.
+   Pass a pointer to a locally declared GAME_Rect as *temp*.
+   Do not rely on this being filled in; use the function's return value instead.
+   On success return a pointer to a GAME_Rect representation of the rectangle.
-   One failure possible raise a Python exception before returning NULL.
+   One failure possibly raise a Python exception before returning NULL.